openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 This section describes the individual post-quantum cryptographic schemes.
 All schemes listed here are believed to provide security in the presence of a cryptographically relevant quantum computer.
-However, the mathematical problems on which the two CRYSTALS-* schemes and SPHINCS+ are based, are fundamentally different, and accordingly the level of trust commonly placed in them as well as their performance characteristics vary.
+However, the mathematical problems on which the two ML-* schemes and SLH-DSA are based, are fundamentally different, and accordingly the level of trust commonly placed in them as well as their performance characteristics vary.

-\[Note to the reader: This specification refers to the latest NIST submission papers of each scheme as if it were a specification.
-This is a temporary solution that is owed to the fact that currently no other specification is available.
-The goal is to provide a sufficiently precise specification of the algorithms already at the draft stage of this specification, so that it is possible for implementers to create interoperable implementations.
-As soon as standards by NIST or the IETF for the PQC schemes employed in this specification are available, these will replace the references to the NIST submission papers.
-Furthermore, we want to point out that, depending on possible changes to the schemes standardized by NIST, this specification may be updated substantially as soon as corresponding information becomes available.\]

-### CRYSTALS-Kyber {#kyber-intro}
+### ML-KEM {#mlkem-intro}

-CRYSTALS-Kyber [Kyber-Subm] is based on the hardness of solving the learning-with-errors problem in module lattices (MLWE).
+ML-KEM [FIPS-203] is based on the hardness of solving the learning-with-errors problem in module lattices (MLWE).
 The scheme is believed to provide security against cryptanalytic attacks by classical as well as quantum computers.
-This specification defines CRYSTALS-Kyber only in composite combination with ECC-based encryption schemes in order to provide a pre-quantum security fallback.
+This specification defines ML-KEM only in composite combination with ECC-based encryption schemes in order to provide a pre-quantum security fallback.

-### CRYSTALS-Dilithium {#dilithium-intro}
+### ML-DSA {#mldsa-intro}

-CRYSTALS-Dilithium, defined in [DILITHIUM-Subm], is a signature scheme that, like CRYSTALS-Kyber, is based on the hardness of solving lattice problems in module lattices.
-Accordingly, this specification only defines CRYSTALS-Dilithium in composite combination with ECC-based signature schemes.
+ML-DSA [FIPS-204] is a signature scheme that, like ML-KEM, is based on the hardness of solving lattice problems in module lattices.
+Accordingly, this specification only defines ML-DSA in composite combination with ECC-based signature schemes.

-### SPHINCS+
+### SLH-DSA

-SPHINCS+ [SPHINCS-Subm] is a stateless hash-based signature scheme.
+SLH-DSA [FIPS-205] is a stateless hash-based signature scheme.
 Its security relies on the hardness of finding preimages for cryptographic hash functions.
 This feature is generally considered to be a high security guarantee.
-Therefore, this specification defines SPHINCS+ as a standalone signature scheme.
+Therefore, this specification defines SLH-DSA as a standalone signature scheme.

-In deployments the performance characteristics of SPHINCS+ should be taken into account.
+In deployments the performance characteristics of SLH-DSA should be taken into account.
 We refer to {{performance-considerations}} for a discussion of the performance characteristics of this scheme.